silent-ninja-1/simplex-chat/docs/guide/privacy-security.md

 ## Database passphrase

-On mobile, SimpleX Chat generates a random passphrase by default and stores it securely in KeyChain (iOS) or using KeyStore (Android, TPM module is used when available) after creating your first chat profile.
-You can set your own passphrase and also remove it from the device via the [Database passphrase & export](./managing-data.md#database-passphrase) settings.
-On desktop, SimpleX Chat gives you the option to either generate a random passphrase or set a new passphrase after creating your first chat profile.

-**Please note**: removing your passphrase from the app's settings will prompt you to manually enter it every time you start the app and this may impact receiving notifications.
+A passphrase is used to encrypt the database.
+For more details, please visit the [Managing Data page](./managing-data.md#database-passphrase).

 ## Incognito mode

-This feature generates an incognito profile with a random namd and empty profile for each new contact.
-For more details, please visit [Incognito mode](./chat-profiles.md#incognito-mode).
+This feature generates an incognito profile with a random name and empty profile for each new contact.
+For more details, please visit the [Chat profiles page](./chat-profiles.md#incognito-mode).

 ## Hidden profiles

 This feature allows you to hide some of your chat profiles with a password.
-For more details, please visit [Hiding chat profiles](./chat-profiles.md#hiding-chat-profiles).
+For more details, please visit the [Chat profiles page](./chat-profiles.md#hiding-chat-profiles).

 ## Network settings